anonymous-k1wi/Kiwi-K-Mixer/README.md

 &nbsp;

 The editing page contains the following set of options based on some of the most common issues users run into when mixing a robot.
-The following options are given.
+The following options are given:

 * **Invert Left Motor:** This will invert the left motor response.
+If speed controller is flipped or the motor is wire soldering is reversed, this option allows the user to reverse the motor without resoldering or reflashing.
+* **Invert Right Motor:** This will invert the right motor response.
+If speed controller is flipped or the motor is wire soldering is reversed, this option allows the user to reverse the motor without resoldering or reflashing.
+* **Invert Steering:**
+* **Straight Speed:**
+* **Steering Speed:**
+* **Servo Disarm Position:**